gonzalo-munillag/Blog/Extant_Papers_Implementations/A_method_to_choose_epsilon/README.md

 -  When I talk about unbounded sensitivity, I refer to the sensitivity that comes from an unbounded DP definition, i.e., the neighboring dataset is built by adding or removing records.
 E.g., with x = {1, 2, 3} and universe X = {1, 2, 3, 4}, a neighboring dataset in this case could be: x' = {1, 2} or {1, 3} or {1, 2, 3, 4}
 - The prior is the prior knowledge of an adversary, i.e., his/her best guess about which dataset is probably the real one.
 The paper and this notebook assume a uniform prior.
 - The posterior is the updated knowledge of the adversary, i.e., once he/she has seen the query results, the posterior maps a probability to a possible real dataset.
 The higher it is, the more confident will the adversary be about a dataset being the real one.

+**Note**: The author uses "Pr" to denote cumulative distribution functions and "P" to refer to probability density functions.
+So when you see P(k(w) = x), it is not the point mass at x; instead, the authors refer to the value of the probability density at x.
+"P" is used in Definition 3 onwards.
+However, for section 4.1, the author used the cumulative distribution function, using "Pr."
+For Definition 3, he could have used the cumulative distribution function; qualitatively, the result would be the same.
+Most importantly, this notation (P(k(w) = x)) is also used in section 5.1.

 # Results